Learn what we are all about.

 John joined our advisory board in 2020.

-WeTransfer has an ESOP and all employees are invited to participate.
+WeTransfer has an ESOP which all employees are invited to participate in.